Proudly supported by

 Applications will be accepted at any time and assessed initially as follows:

 |Funding Round||Assessment Period|

-The News Corp Bushfire Fund Grants program is now closed, and applications are being assessed.
+The News Corp Bushfire Fund Grants program Round 2 is now closed.

 Applications can be made by not-for-profit community-based organisations operating in rural communities in an LGA with a bushfire disaster declaration, from September 2019 to January / February 2020.
 All eligible applications are considered on their merit.
 Applications are assessed based on the documentation received at the time of application.

 NOTE: All documentation requested is to be received at the time of application.
 Due to the anticipated volume of applications FRRR is unlikely to follow up missing documentation after they have been submitted